Yang Jiechi 杨洁篪

-Member of the 18th CPC Central Committee.
+Member of the 19th Central Committee and 19th Politburo.

 Yang is a linguist who worked up through the ranks in the Ministry of Foreign Affairs Translation and Interpretation Department.
 Was official interpreter when Reagan met Deng Xiaoping and likely for other high level meetings.